RestBasePlatform/rest_docs/docs/source/rest_docs/database/index.rst

 To add the database using :doc:`add_database`.

-To make sure that the database is added, use :doc:`list_database`.
+To make sure that the database was added, use :doc:`list_database`.

 After adding the database, you can check the list of all read tables using :doc:`../table/index`.